 After my recent post about getting approved with GCredit using the Globe’s Gcash app, I usually get asked about how the finance charges or the interest works.
-To be honest I feel quite confused as well when I read their terms and conditions but after using it, I can finally share it with you.
+To be honest I feel quite confused as well when I read their terms and conditions but after using them, I can finally share them with you.

 Now that I understand their finance charges I am happy to tell you how these works.

 Honestly, in the first month, I missed a payment for a few days since I let my mom use my sim card for a while after she lost her globe sim.
 Just a heads up they call as soon as a day of a missed payment.
 Apparently, I wasn’t able to prepare for paying it at that time because my salary landed on every biller and groceries I have to deal with when I was advised by my mother.

 Related Post: GCash Full Review and Features

 Having that said I bet you wanna know what are the types of finance charges they give their users.
 There are two.

 Let’s start with Penalties for GCredit